hapax/hapax.github.io/outreach.md

 - [*Black hole mergers*](assets/colliding-black-holes.pdf) (2020).
 Notes for
     an open-ended Physics Circle discussion of colliding black holes and LIGO.
 - [*Searching for aliens*]({{hapax.github.io}}/assets/ET-phone-home.pdf)
   (2020).
-Notes for an open-ended Physics Circle discussion of fast radio bursts, signals, and extraterrestrials.
+Notes for a Physics Circle discussion of fast radio bursts, signals, and extraterrestrials.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019).
 A blogifesto controversially asserting that high